freiksenet/react-kinetic/README.md

   </ReactKinetic.Stage>
 );

-// So do it like that
-var Stage = ReactKinetic.Stage;
+// So do it like this, this will work var Stage = ReactKinetic.Stage;

 React.renderComponent(